← Back to Grammar

 I studied for three hours

-Movement through/along/by
+Movement through/along

 Caminamos por la playa